monolithed/class-namer/README.md

 ### What about CSS-in-JS (CSS Modules)?

-If you're a fan of CSS Modules, you'll love what Toggler has to offer.<br /> Toggler seamlessly integrates with CSS Modules, providing a seamless solution for managing class names within your modules.
+If you're a fan of CSS Modules, you'll love what the class-namer has to offer.<br />
+The class-namer seamlessly integrates with CSS Modules, providing a seamless solution for managing class names within your modules.

 ```css